MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

  this change should pose no threat at all.
 If you were just calling `success()` or `success($data)` (which is 99,9% of use cases) then you are all fine and no change is needed.
 But if you were setting own `http_code` or `lang_args` when calling `success()` then you need to update your code.
+ * Base `ErrorCode` class is now renamed as `ApiCodeBase`, so you need to change your code to extend it now.

 ### v2 ###